acrinym/Hermes/README.md

 - Displays status messages for actions

 ### ✨ Visual Effects
-- Snowflake, Laser (classic & simple) and Strobe modes
+- Snowflake, Laser (classic & simple), Strobe and new **Cube 3D** modes
-- Canvas based rendering that can be toggled on/off
+- Canvas or WebGL based rendering that can be toggled on/off
 - Effect parameters editable in the settings panel

 ### 🎨 Theme Engine